Keith-S-Thompson/quakemap/README.md

+`quakemap` is released under GPL version 2 or later.
+See the header comments in `quakemaps.cs` and the file `COPYING`.

 When I was first learning C# (for Windows Phone 7 development while working at Nokia), I developed this program, "quakemap", as an exercise.
 It reads map and earthquake data, either from local files or